Hot Take: Glamping Is Better in the Winter

 • Book now: buubble.com

-Another way to spend a winter night under the stars is by booking a tour with the Icelandic company Buubble, which includes a night in one of its fully transparent bubble accommodations.
-Each heated “room” has a double bed, ventilation systems that keep the interiors fresh and dry, plenty of extra blankets, and unencumbered views of the surrounding landscape.
-Bathrooms and kitchen facilities are located in a nearby cabin.
+Spend a winter night under the stars by booking one of two bubble rooms from Icelandic company Buubble, both tucked in forests.
+The Ölvisholt bubble is near the South Coast, an hour’s drive from Reykjavík, and the Hrosshagi bubble is an 80-minute drive from Reykjavík, on the Golden Circle route.
+Each heated “room” has a king-size bed, ventilation systems that keep the interiors fresh and dry, plenty of extra blankets, and unencumbered views of the surrounding nature, which always includes dazzling stars and, often, the northern lights.
+Bathrooms are located in a cabin less than 150 feet from the bubbles.

-The company offers two tours, the Golden Circle Iceland Tour, which visits Thingvellir National Park, Geysir Hot Spring, Gullfoss Waterfall, and the Secret Lagoon, and the South Coast Tour, which stops at Seljalandsfoss and Skogafoss Waterfalls and Black Sand Beach.
-Tours have limited availability and book up fast!
+If you want to combine your winter glamping with a tour of Iceland, the company offers the Golden Circle Iceland Tour—which visits Thingvellir National Park, Geysir hot springs, Gullfoss waterfall, and the Secret Lagoon—and the South Coast Tour, with stops at Seljalandsfoss and Skogafoss waterfalls and Reynisfjara, a black-sand beach.

 Related: Go Stargazing at These Bubble Hotels and Airbnbs Around the World

-Even when the ground is covered in snow, the domes at WhitePod hotel stay cozy.
+Even when the ground is covered in snow, the domes at WhitePod Original stay cozy.

-On a small slope at the foot of the Swiss Alps, WhitePod Hotel’s 19 geodesic domes enjoy fantastic views of the surrounding mountains and the valley below.
-Most feature a wood-burning stove, plenty of knotty wood furniture, and fresh white linens, but there are also four suites, each with its own distinct style, such as the tree-filled (yes, you read that right—trees inside the room) Forest Suite or the Japanese-inspired Zen pod complete with soaking tub.
+At the foot of the Swiss Alps—about 80 minutes south of Montreux by a combo of train and bus (or 30 minutes by car)—sits WhitePod Original.
+Its 19 geodesic domes, called pods, offer fantastic views of the surrounding mountains and valley below.
+Most feature a king-size bed, wood-burning stove, plenty of knotty wood furniture, and fresh white linens.
+There are also four suites, each with its own distinct style, such as the tree-filled Forest Suite, with its own sauna, or the Japanese-inspired Zen pod complete with soaking tub.
 Guests at the hotel have access to private ski slopes and miles of hiking and snowshoeing trails around the property; they can relax at the end of the day in an 1800s-era wooden chalet that includes a restaurant, fireplace, and Swedish spa.

-Exterior of two-story wooden tree house in snowy forest
+Exterior of two-story wooden tree house, with spiral staircase, in snowy forest

 Montana Tree House Retreat

-An outdoor adventurer’s dream, this tree house is set on seven acres of private woodland close to Glacier National Park and Whitefish Mountain Ski Resort.
-The two-story, 500-square-foot tree house is accessed by a spiral staircase that wraps around a Douglas fir tree.
-There are two deck areas—one on each floor—and a full kitchen.
+For a cozy winter retreat following a day on the slopes or hiking, book this tree house just 30 minutes’ drive from Glacier National Park and Whitefish Mountain Ski Resort.
+The two-story, 500-square-foot tree house, on seven acres of private woodland, is accessed by a spiral staircase that wraps around a Douglas fir tree.
+There are two decks—one on each floor—and a full kitchen.
 The cabin sleeps up to four: a master suite with a queen-size bed and padded bench couches in the common area that can serve as additional beds.
-Sure there’s Wi-Fi, but you might not need it: When you’re not out enjoying the snow, you might find that rather than scrolling through Instagram, you’d prefer to curl up with a mug of tea and take in the winter wonderland from your lofty vantage point.
+And while there is Wi-Fi, you might not need it.
+When you’re not out enjoying the snow, you may find that rather than scrolling, you’d prefer to enjoy a pot of tea and take in the winter wonderland from your lofty vantage point.

 Three green glass igloos, with views of the snowy Finnish countryside,